About Arthritis and Other Rheumatic Diseases

 treatment.
 This team approach is especially important to help manage the symptoms

 of a rheumatic disease.
 Many symptoms are long-term (chronic) and change in severity

 Some of the more common healthcare providers that help treat arthritis and other rheumatic

 Primary care doctor

-another first-level-of-care area.
+first-level-of-care area.
 Primary care doctors offer:

 Treatment for short-term (acute) health conditions